 Is CBD Oil Legal in Harris County?
 What About CBD Oil Infused with Synthetic Cannabinoids?

 CBD is an extract from the hemp or marijuana plant, and it is legal in Texas.
 Synthetic cannabinoids, which are chemicals made to mimic the effects of THC- the active ingredient in pot- is not legal, though it is sometimes sold mixed with legal CBD oil.
 There are often misunderstandings by consumers AND sellers about synthetic cannabinoids, but ignorance of the law will not keep you out of trouble.
 Read more about CBD and synthetic cannabinoid mixtures, and the potential consequences of not knowing the law in Harris County.

 Houston Marijuana Attorney Lisa Shapiro Strauss Can Help

-Lisa Shapiro Strauss has over 15 years representing men, women, and young adults accused of crimes in Houston, TX.
+Lisa Shapiro Strauss has 25 years representing men, women, and young adults accused of crimes in Houston, TX.
 She is a former prosecutor, so she understands how the prosecution will build their case against you, and can use that knowledge to formulate defense strategies.
 Contact us today if you or a family member needs assistance.